 We usually did pilot training in the “south practice area,” which was the airspace above the southern parts of the cities of Chesapeake and Virginia Beach.
 This was airspace over mostly farm land, which was perfect for low flying, avoiding other airplanes, and avoiding the possibility of crashing into a neighborhood.
 One of the things Joe would constantly do while flying around the south practice area was to suddenly and without warning cut the engine (throttle it back to idle) and say “Okay, your engine is gone, where are you landing this airplane?”
 This was a constant part of pilot training and was drilled into my head.
 I was constantly reminded that I should be scanning the ground below and always asking myself, “If the engine quits or I had to land this airplane right now where was I going to put it down?”
 It was, I remember thinking, training that applied to life too.
 If things go wrong, you suddenly lose power or have an emergency, what is your plan for surviving and landing safely?

-During practice one time, Joe cut the engine and let me glide the plane down to about 20 feet, maybe less, above farmer Brown’s field.
-We usually didn’t go that low, so he was pushing it.
+During practice one time, Joe cut the engine and let me glide the airplane down to about 30 feet, maybe less, above farmer Brown’s field.
+We usually didn’t go that low, so Joe was pushing it.
 Farmer Brown happened to be on his tractor at the time and stood up slowly as he came to realize we were about to plow his field with our landing gear.
-At the last moment, Joe throttled up the engine and we climb back out.
-I gave a friendly wave to the stunned farmer Brown just as the engine kicked in.
+At the last moment, Joe throttled up the engine.
+As we climbed back up, I smiled and gave a friendly wave to the stunned farmer Brown.
 He enthusiastically waved back, but as I recall, with only one finger.
 Apparently, he thought Piedmont was number 1.